GrehBan/jgram/README.md

 ## Middlewares
 middlewares called before window rendered, and in middleware you can change user context data

-middlewares can return a True or False, if returns True, update handler will continue render window, but is returns False, window will not be rendered
+middlewares can return a True or False, if returns True, update handler will continue render window, but if returns False, window will not be rendered

 for example